 RFA can provide some temporary discomfort, both during the process and after.
 You may experience soreness and numbness at the injection site.
 We will give you painkillers for the first several days after the procedure.
 You can also treat the injection site with cold packs.

-We will try to work with you to ensure that money doesn’t stand between you and getting the relief you deserve.
+We do offer financing through HelloRates, so it’s unlikely that money will stand between you and the relief you deserve.

 Contact us to discuss treatment options for your chronic headaches